leerach/leerach.github.io/extracoursework.md

 <!-- Content -->
 <h2 id="content">CS 61A: Structure and Interpretation of Computer Programs</h2>

-<p>CS 61A concentrates on the idea of abstraction, allowing the programmer to think in terms appropriate to the problem rather than in low-level operations dictated by the computer hardware.</p>
+<br><p>CS 61A concentrates on the idea of abstraction, allowing the programmer to think in terms appropriate to the problem rather than in low-level operations dictated by the computer hardware.</p>